andrew/ultimate-awesome/README.md

 - [awesome-puppy-linux](https://github.com/puppylinux-woof-CE/awesome-puppy-linux) -  A list of awesome applications, software, tools and other materials for Puppy Linux.
 - [awesome-list](https://github.com/ruanbekker/awesome-list) - My Awesome List of anything cool that my curious mind finds interesting.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
-- [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
-Contributions welcome.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.